vicchi/wp-biographia/readme.txt

 This is the 8th version of WP Biographia and is a bug fix release, clearing up several regression bugs that appeared in v2.4.

 = 2.4 =
-This is the 7th version of WP Biographia; adds internationalisation support plus Spanish and Turkish translations; adds support for displaying the author's contact links as icons and for using an alternate icon set.
+This is the 7th version of WP Biographia; adds internationalisation support plus Spanish and Turkish translations; adds support for displaying the user's contact links as icons and for using an alternate icon set.

 = 2.3 =
-This is the 6th version of WP Biographia; adds support for global post exclusions, enhanced shortcode options and suppression of the "More Posts" link if the author has no posts.
+This is the 6th version of WP Biographia; adds support for global post exclusions, enhanced shortcode options and suppression of the "More Posts" link if the user has no posts.

 = 2.2 =
 * This is the fifth version of WP Biographia; adds support for enhanced shortcode usage, excerpt support on archive pages and additional social media profiles and links as well as several bug fixes.